Subito-it/SBTUITestTunnel/README.md

 You invoke the custom command by using the same identifier used on registration, optionally passing an NSObject:

     let objReturnedByBlock = app.performCustomCommandNamed("myCustomCommand", object: someObjectToInject)

+## [Workaround] UI Testing Failure - Failure getting snapshot Error Domain=XCTestManagerErrorDomain Code=9 "Error getting main window -25204

+To workaround this issue, which seem to occur more frequently in apps with long startup, an additional step  is required during the setup of your tunnel

+In your application target you call `SBTUITestTunnelServer.takeOffCompleted(false)` right after `takeOff` (which should be on topo of your `application(_:didFinishLaunchingWithOptions:)`)

+    import UIKit
+    import SBTUITestTunnel

+    @UIApplicationMain
+    class AppDelegate: UIResponder, UIApplicationDelegate {
+        var window: UIWindow?

+        func application(application: UIApplication, didFinishLaunchingWithOptions launchOptions: [NSObject: AnyObject]?) -> Bool {
+            #if DEBUG
+                SBTUITestTunnelServer.takeOff()
+                SBTUITestTunnelServer.takeOffCompleted(false)
+            #endif

+            return true
+        }
+    }

+You then call `SBTUITestTunnelServer.takeOffCompleted(true)` once you're sure that all your startup tasks are completed and your primary view controller is up and running on screen.

 ## Thanks